History of NATO in Timeline

 April 2009: France Returns to Full NATO Membership

-On April 4, 2009, France returned to full membership in NATO, including rejoining the NATO Military Command Structure, while maintaining an independent nuclear deterrent.
+On April 4, 2009, France returned to full NATO membership, including rejoining the NATO Military Command Structure, while maintaining an independent nuclear deterrent.

 2009: Albania and Croatia Join NATO

-In 2009, Albania and Croatia became members of NATO, further expanding the alliance in the Balkans.
+In 2009, Albania and Croatia became members of NATO.

 2009: France Returns to Integrated Military Command

-In 2009, Nicolas Sarkozy negotiated the return of France to the integrated military command and the Defence Planning Committee.
+In 2009, Nicolas Sarkozy negotiated France's return to NATO's integrated military command and the Defence Planning Committee.

-March 2011: UN Security Council Resolution 1973 Authorizes Military Action in Libya
+March 2011: UN Security Council authorizes military action in Libya

-On 17 March 2011, violence in Libya led to the passage of United Nations Security Council Resolution 1973, which called for a ceasefire and authorized military action to protect civilians.
+In March 2011, violence in Libya led to United Nations Security Council Resolution 1973, which authorized military action to protect civilians and enforce a ceasefire.

-On 20 March 2011, NATO states agreed on enforcing an arms embargo against Libya with Operation Unified Protector, using ships from NATO Standing Maritime Group 1 and Standing Mine Countermeasures Group 1, along with additional ships and submarines from NATO members, to monitor, report, and interdict vessels suspected of carrying illegal arms or mercenaries.
+On March 20, 2011, NATO states agreed on enforcing an arms embargo against Libya with Operation Unified Protector, monitoring and interdicting vessels suspected of carrying illegal arms or mercenaries.

 By the end of the mission in October 2011, after the death of Colonel Gaddafi, NATO planes had flown about 9,500 strike sorties against pro-Gaddafi targets.